gtk-rs/gir/book/src/tutorial/high_level_rust_api.md

 Again, if you do it on another library and it fails and you can't figure out why, don't hesitate to reach us!

 At this point, you should have almost everything you need.
-There is just one last case we need to talk about.
+Let's have a look at errors that can happen in this process.

 [gir]: https://github.com/gtk-rs/gir